 On May 23rd 2009, David Chen, the owner of the Lucky Moose Food Mart in Toronto was charged with kidnapping, carrying a dangerous weapon (a boxcutter), assault, and forcible confinement.
 He and 2 accomplices had beaten a man who they had been monitoring for repeatedly shoplifting in his store.
 In 2010, Mr. Chen was not found guilty and the charges were dropped.
 However, clearing his name and covering legal fees was very expensive.
 This is an example of someone who clearly would have benefited from legal expense insurance.

-What Does Legal Expense Insurance Coverage Look Like?
+What Does Legal Expense Insurance Cover?

 There are a number of coverages under legal expense insurance for businesses.
 While the entire coverage will depend on the insurance provider, below are the type of lawsuits that are applicable to legal expense insurance: